 The reality is that nutrient dosing, while important, is only one part of having good plant growth and an algae free tank.
 Tank results are largely dependent on other human-related maintenance factors that have nothing to do with nutrients or water parameters.

-The nutrient dosing approach for my own tanks is kinda stupidly simple.
-I dose a standard dosage of APT complete, and enrich the soil periodically - yet I can grow any commercially available variety of aquatic plant - and often grow it better than most folks.
-This is largely because I spend less time shadow boxing imaginary nutrient issues, more time on improving my horticulture skills.
+The nutrient dosing approach for our own tanks are almost absurdly simple.
+We dose a standard dosage of APT complete, and enrich the soil periodically - yet we can grow any commercially available variety of aquatic plant - and often grow it better than most folks.
+This is largely because we spend less time shadow boxing imaginary nutrient issues, more time on improving horticulture skills.

 Nutrient deficiencies are hard to spot accurately but actually pretty easy to rule out.